 It’s unlikely to cause acne

-The fatty acid combo in avocado oil makes it unlikely to cause acne even if you have acne-prone skin… But you should still patch test though just to be sure it won’t make you break out.
+The fatty acid combo in avocado oil makes it unlikely to cause acne even if you have acne-prone skin… But you should still patch test though – everyone’s skin is different!

-With its low chance of causing acne, avocado oil is the perfect oil cleanser and oil makeup remover.
+With its low chance of causing acne, avocado oil is the perfect oil cleanser and oily makeup remover.
 It has the right texture and thickness to get the job done.
 I love it!

 It’s also a good base for a massage blend.
-I like adding a couple drops of lavender essential oil for a nice destress and relax massage.
+I like adding a couple drops of lavender essential oil for a nice relaxing massage.
 Sometimes, I’ll swap lavender for eucalyptus when my allergies act up.
 It helps me breathe much better and get a good night’s sleep.

 So what are your thoughts?
 Have you ever used avocado oil?
 How do you use it?

 Liked this post?
-Then, you have to check out my other beauty posts on:
+Then, you have to check out my other beauty posts: